f1lmzyic/Synth-CW/REPORT.md

 ## Deadlock Analysis

-Looking through the task interactions, there is no obvious deadlock path in the current design.
-Most shared data goes through one mutex, `sysState.mutex`, instead of several nested locks, which keeps things simpler.
+No deadlock path was found in the current design.
+The main shared state is protected by one mutex, `sysState.mutex`, rather than a chain of nested locks.
+This matters because deadlock usually needs a circular wait between multiple held resources.

-The CAN parts use queues and a semaphore to pass data between interrupts and tasks.
-Since the interrupt handlers do not try to take the mutex, and the tasks are not holding one lock while waiting on another, a circular wait does not appear in the code.
-The more realistic issue here is short blocking time, not deadlock.
+The CAN path does not create that pattern. `CAN_RX_ISR` and `CAN_TX_ISR` do not take the mutex.
+Instead, they only post to the queue or semaphore using the ISR-safe FreeRTOS calls. `decodeTask` may use the shared state mutex while updating system state, but it does not wait on another lock at the same time. `CAN_TX_Task` waits for queue data and mailbox availability, but it does not hold `sysState.mutex` while doing so.
+Because of this, the design may experience short blocking, but not a true deadlock cycle.

 ---